Our guidance explains how to dismantle an asbestos garage with the minimum of risk to yourself and your family.

 Please be aware that there is a charge for this service, which depends on the amount of asbestos you need to dispose of.
 We cannot provide a price to you over the phone, but you can refer to our chargeable waste prices for guidance.

-Before bringing asbestos to Hazel Court HWRC please contact us so we can check that there is space available at the site for you.
+Before bringing asbestos to Hazel Court HWRC please call our Customer Centre on telephone: 01904 551551, so we can check that there is space available at the site for you.
 There is only one secure asbestos container at Hazel Court and space is not always available.

 Read the following information carefully, to ensure your asbestos will be accepted: